Field Theory via Higher Geometry I: Smooth Sets of Fields: Introduction

 However, much or even most of the existing literature tends to focus on perturbative, namely infinitesimal (aka ``formal'') approximations to the full global geometries, where everything can still be described by {\it algebra} alone.
 At this algebraic level, it is fairly straightforward to add in all the relevant bells and whistles, which leads to the consideration of ``BV-BRST complexes'' given by differential super/graded algebras (see \cite{FR12}\cite{Li17}\cite{Mnev17}\cite{CSCS23}).
 Even in their sophisticated formulations, invoking homotopy Lie (``$L_\infty$'') and algebr{\it oid}-structure (see e.g. \cite{CostelloWilliam1}\cite{CostelloWilliam2}\cite{JRSW19}), these constructions see just an infinitesimal slice in the full configuration space of physical fields, enough to do perturbation theory but generally failing to see the core of the physical system.

-The core example here is quantum chromodynamics (QCD, Yang-Mills theory coupled to fermionic quark matter), where perturbation theory is essentially worthless for deriving its ordinary hadronic bound states that constitute the tangible world around us.
+The core example here is quantum chromodynamics (QCD, Yang-Mills theory coupled to fermionic quark matter), where perturbation theory is of no value for deriving its ordinary hadronic bound states that constitute the tangible world around us.
 Due to the lack of a comprehensive mathematical formulation for non-perturbative QCD -- pronounced as a mathematical `'Millennium Problem'' by the Clay Math Institute (cf. \cite[\S 9.1]{Shnir05}\cite{Chatterjee19}\cite{RobertsSchmidt20}), particle physicists currently mostly abandon any attempt to understand the physics analytically and instead resort to computer experiments (``lattice QCD'').
-However, a non-perturbative formulation of QCD ought to exist, involving the {\it global geometric} and topologically non-trivial structures of hadrodynamics, such as its WZW-terms, instantons, and Skyrmions.
+However, a non-perturbative formulation of quantum QCD ought to exist, involving the {\it global geometric} and topologically non-trivial structures of hadrodynamics, such as its WZW-terms, instantons, and Skyrmions.
+Assuming that this ought to be achieved by a rigorous quantization process, it is necessary to first construct a rigorous and non-perturbative formulation of the classical theory.

 Here we are concerned with laying out missing modern mathematical foundations towards this goal.
 Throughout this text and the rest of the series, we will intend to develop and formalize the theory rigorously at the abstract level and yet, in parallel, show in detail how this implies the usual formulas and manipulations of the physics literature.
 While our main goal is not to dwell on a long list of examples, we have chosen to illustrate the various concepts via particularly simple examples.